Impact Stories: Farmers and Landscapes

 With just three months of silk production, our farmers can earn enough added income to send a child to school for a year.

 CPALI works with local lead farmers in 15 communities to set up support networks.
-Women organize themselves to weave baskets and produce textiles, breeders support each other to produce cocoons and plant trees.
+Women organize themselves to weave and produce textiles, farmers support each other to produce cocoons and plant trees.

-Our local Malagasy staff works hand in hand with farmers to design innovative approaches that improve farmers' work and enhance their profits.
+Our local Malagasy team works hand in hand with local leaders to design innovative approaches that improve farmers' work and enhance their profits.

-CPALI is currently working with 12 farmers' groups in 15 different communities near the Makira Protected Area and Masoala National Park in NE Madagascar.
+CPALI has trained over 500 local farmers and artisans in 15 different communities near the Makira Natural Park and Masoala National Park in northeastern Madagascar.